Leucospermum bolusii: Distribution, habitat and ecology

-L. bolusii has a very restricted range, in the hills between Gordon's Bay and the Kogel Bay (halfway to Pringle Bay), in a strip no further than about 400 m (¼ mi) from the sea, and below about 150 m (500 ft) altitude.
+L. bolusii has a very restricted range, in the hills between Gordon's Bay and the Kogel Bay (halfway to Pringle Bay), in a strip no further than about 400 m (¼ mi) from the sea, and below about 150 m (500 ft) elevation.
 It grows in fairly dense stands on steep and rocky, westward facing slopes consisting of Table Mountain Sandstone, and give the landscape a pink hue, particularly adjacent to Gordon's Bay.
 Within this area the annual precipitation is 750–1150 mm (30–45 in).

 The flowers of the Gordon's Bay pincushion are pollinated by insects such as flies, butterflies, bees and wasps.
 After the fruits have fallen to the ground, they are collected by native ants and carried to their nests, where the so-called elaiosome is eaten, while the seed remains underground.
 The elaisome is a pale, fleshy and tasty part of the fruit, that also contains a pheromone particularly attractive to ants.
 Here, the seed is protected against consumption by rodents and birds.
 After an above ground fire has killed the vegetation, and subsequent rain, the seeds germinate and locally revive the species.